-- the initiation, progress, timing and completion of clinical trials for our product candidates and potential product candidates; - the outcome, timing and cost of regulatory approvals; - the success of our collaboration agreements with Shire and Biogen; - delays that may be caused by changing regulatory requirements; - the number of product candidates that we pursue; - the costs involved in filing and prosecuting patent applications and enforcing and defending patent claims; - the timing and terms of future in-licensing and out-licensing transactions; - the cost and timing of establishing sales, marketing, manufacturing and distribution capabilities; - the cost of procuring clinical and commercial supplies of our product candidates; - the extent to which we acquire or invest in businesses, products or technologies; and - the possible costs of litigation.
+- the initiation, progress, timing and completion of clinical trials for our product candidates and potential product candidates; - the outcome, timing and cost of regulatory approvals; - the success of our collaboration agreements with Shire and Bioverativ; - delays that may be caused by changing regulatory requirements; - the number of product candidates that we pursue; - the costs involved in filing and prosecuting patent applications and enforcing and defending patent claims; - the timing and terms of future in-licensing and out-licensing transactions; - the cost and timing of establishing sales, marketing, manufacturing and distribution capabilities; - the cost of procuring clinical and commercial supplies of our product candidates; - the extent to which we acquire or invest in businesses, products or technologies; and - the possible costs of litigation.

-There is no provision for income taxes because we have only incurred losses since our inception.
-As of December 31, 2014, we had net operating loss carryforwards for federal and state income tax purposes of approximately \$330.9 million and \$278.1 million, respectively.
-If not utilized, the net federal and state operating loss carryforwards will start to expire in 2018 and 2015, respectively.
-We also have federal and state research tax credit carryforwards of \$6.7 million and \$7.0 million, respectively.
+There is \$0.0 million income taxes for the period of December 31, 2016.
+As of December 31, 2016, we had net operating loss carryforwards for federal and state income tax purposes of approximately \$412 million and \$177 million, respectively.
+If not utilized, the net federal and state operating loss carryforwards will start to expire in 2018 and 2016, respectively.
+We also have federal and state research tax credit carryforwards of \$9.7 million and \$10.5 million, respectively.
 The federal research credits will begin to expire in 2018 while the state research credits have no expiration date.
 Utilization of our net operating loss carryforwards and research tax credit carryforwards may be subject to substantial annual limitations due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation could result in the expiration of the net operating loss carryforwards and research tax credit carryforwards before use.
+Due to the carryforwards related to the new operating loss and R&D tax credits, the Company does not expect to pay any taxes related to income in the near future.